marcelreppi/moodle-buddy/README.md

 ### How to install the plugin for **Firefox**

-1. Download the plugin [here](https://raw.githubusercontent.com/marcelreppi/moodle-buddy/master/dist/moodle-buddy-1.0-fx.xpi) or check the [dist](https://github.com/marcelreppi/moodle-buddy/tree/master/dist) directory for the newest version
+1. Download the plugin [here](https://addons.mozilla.org/en-US/firefox/addon/moodle-buddy/) or check the [dist](https://github.com/marcelreppi/moodle-buddy/tree/master/dist) directory for the newest version
-2. Execute the file with Firefox
+2. If you download the file from the `dist` directory execute the file with Firefox

 Alternatively...